setgree/ACT_score_analysis/README.md

 The relationship holds when you look both at all states and also those with less than 100% ACT takeup -- those in which the test is optional, I'm presuming.

 It's a strong relationship, to say the least:
+![with mandatory states taken out]

 I created filepaths consistent with use for [[Code Ocean]]. where I will port this in time.